opencanarias/taple-docsite/docs/discover/events.md

 Each event includes a series of signatures that provide different guarantees.

 ### Issuer signature
 As explained, each event is generated from an event request.
-This request is signed by the participant who generates it, the invoker, providing assurance of who originated it.
-Additionally, it's the way that the network participants, at different stages of the event life cycle, can verify if the invoker had permission to make the request.
+This request is signed by the participant who generates it, the isuer, providing assurance of who originated it.
+Additionally, it's the way that the network participants, at different stages of the event life cycle, can verify if the issuer had permission to make the request.

 ### Approvers signature
 Depending on the use case, governance may specify that certain event requests must be approved.
 This means that, for an request to be transformed into an event, it must provide a series of additional signatures that give agreement on the request's content.